gordon-cs/cps350-2022-final-opokunyarko-colbert/README.md

         Google Content API for Shopping:

 * This lets users insert, get, update and delete one product at a time.
 We will use this to help Users upload products, update products and delete products when they successfully sell them.

+## PROTOTYPE

+Our prototype is expected to demonstrate Bazaar’s persistent storage system with Android’s DataStore/Room APIs and Google’s Content API.
+It will support search and trade features.
+While a nice addition to our app, messaging may not be an achievable goal by the prototype deadline.

 ## BAZAAR'S UI